You can set up billing schedules by state and by policy type by accessing the Edit Billing Schedule dialog box.

 - Renewal Configuration Options.

-Complete top section of Edit Billing Schedule dialog box
+Complete the top section of the Edit Billing Schedule dialog box

 - In the Name of Billing Schedule box, type the name of the billing schedule.

-- In the Policy Term Length section, select the checkbox(es) associated with the policy term length(s) that the billing schedule will be applied to.
+- In the Policy Term Length section, select the checkbox(es) associated with the policy term length(s) to which the billing schedule will be applied.

 Limit Availability To

 The Limit Availability To section is broken down into subsections that allow you to customize who the billing schedule is available to, the minimum amount of premium the billing schedule applies to, where the billing schedule displays, and installment fees by payment method.

 By default, all checkboxes underBill to Whom are selected.
 You can limit who the billing schedule is available to by deselecting roles.
 For example, the Escrow Billingschedule would only be available to mortgagees, so you would deselect all roles underBill to Whom except for Mortgagees.

 - In the Bill to Whomsection, deselect the role checkbox(es) you want to restrict the availability of the billing schedule for.
 If you don’t want to restrict availability to specific roles, continue to the next section.
 If you want to add billing schedule availability to roles and the role checkboxes are unchecked, select the role checkboxes you want to add availability for.

 In the Minimum Pro-Rata Premium section, you can restrict the availability of the billing schedule by the amount of premium on a policy.
 For example, you can choose not to offer a monthly billing schedule on policies with less than $100 of pro-rata premium.
 To limit the availability of the billing schedule by premium: